Select Page

 Check out the Visit Milwaukee website at visitmilwaukee.org.

-You can also ask the volunteers from Visit Milwaukee who staff a table near the registration desk on the third floor of the Wisconsin Center during limited convention hours.
+You can also ask the volunteers from Visit Milwaukee who staff a table near the registration desk on the third floor of the Baird Center during limited convention hours.

 Why is the State Education Convention always in Milwaukee?